ebb-tide/tappytrack/README.md

 ## deploy aws assets with:
 deploy.sh

-# deploy to vercel by pushing to git
+# deploy to vercel by pushing to git.